abreathingcorpse/Flaskr/README.md

 https://flask.palletsprojects.com/en/3.0.x/installation/

-In order to run the Hello World App, you'll need to activate your python venv and then run the flaskr app with the flask
+In order to run the Hello World App, you'll need to activate your python venv and then run the flask binary with the app as an argument:
-module:
 ```
 $ source .venv/bin/activate
-$ python -m flask --app hello run
+$ flask --app hello run
 ```

 You'll find your app within the following URL, which you may